davidbelesp/kana-practice/README.md

 2.  **Settings**: Click the ⚙️ icon or "Settings" card to customize appearance, quiz behavior, and language.
 3.  **Practice**: Select characters and start a quiz.
 Use "Weakest 10" for targeted learning.
 4.  **Kanji**: View character details or select specific ones for a Kanji session.
+5.  **Vocabulary**: Browse themes or search for specific words.
+Click tags to filter and word titles to copy them.
-5.  **Free Canvas**: Draw any character and use the AI Recognize button to see if you got it right!
+6.  **Free Canvas**: Draw any character and use the AI Recognize button to see if you got it right!

 ## 📄 License